VideojogosLusofona/color-shape-links-ai-competition/README.md

    * InitialNumberOfRoundPiecesPerPlayer = Floor(NumberOfRows * NumberOfCols / 4.0)
    * InitialNumberOfSquarePiecesPerPlayer = Ceil(NumberOfRows * NumberOfCols / 4.0)
    * TimeLimit (milliseconds) = 25 * Max(NumberOfRows, NumberOfCols)

+The winner of each track will receive a prize money of 500$ (USD), sponsored by the [IEEE CIS Competition Subcommittee].

 ### Standings